DIY Extension Cord Holder (Easy & Cheap)

-Say goodbye to tangled extension cords with this cheap, easy-to-make DIY extension cord holder!
-Free pattern included!
+Say goodbye to tangled extension cords with this cheap, easy-to-make DIY extension cord holder.
+Printable pattern included.

 Hand holding a DIY extension cord holder